 LinkedIn Leads: 5 Ways to Target Leads

-Note: I wrote this blog for eSpark Marketing and have included it here as part of my blog writing portfolio.
+Note: We wrote this blog for eSpark Marketing and have included it here as part of our blog writing portfolio.
 Most original article links have been removed.

 If you could target up to 500,000 million business contacts at any moment, knowing they had 2x the buying power of the average web audience and would convert 3x more than other major ad platforms, would you do it?